kasuganosoras/Libvirt-Manager/README.md

 String shutdown ( Name )
 ```
 #### Force stop the virtual machine
-if your virtual machine in trouble and can't use shutdown to make if off, you can use this method to force stop it.
+if your virtual machine is in trouble and can't use shutdown to make if off, you can use this method to force stop it.
 ```php
 String destroy ( Name )
 ```